Carl Foreman: Britain

 A number of blacklisted American writers were working in Britain at the time, such as Ring Lardner Jr. As "Derek Frye", he and fellow blacklistee Harold Buchman wrote the thriller The Sleeping Tiger (1954) which was directed by Joseph Losey, also blacklisted in the US.
-Foreman would use the names of friends Herbert Baker, John Weaver, and Alan Grogan on his scripts as a personal signature.
+Foreman used the names of friends Herbert Baker, John Weaver, and Alan Grogan on his scripts as a personal signature.

-In November 1953 the State Department ordered Foreman to surrender his passport to the U.S. Consul in London, and in September 1954 the Department ruled that Foreman was not entitled to his passport.
+In November 1953, the State Department ordered Foreman to surrender his passport to the US Consul in London, and in September 1954 the Department ruled that Foreman was not entitled to his passport.

-In 1954 Foreman worked as an assistant for British director Alexander Korda.
+In 1954, Foreman worked as an assistant for British director Alexander Korda.
 "I was very angry: full of rage, and self-pity", he said of this time.

 After working on Born for Trouble (1955), he wrote a draft of the screenplay for The Bridge on the River Kwai (1957) for Sam Spiegel and David Lean.
 Foreman later fell out with Lean, but was the one who recommended his replacement, fellow blacklisted writer Michael Wilson.
 The two did not receive a credit on the film.
 The resulting Academy Award for adapted screenplay went to French author Pierre Boulle, who had written the source novel but who had no involvement in the script (and could not speak English).
 The two scriptwriters did not receive credit for their work on this film until 1984, after their deaths, when the two writers' names were added to the award.
-But by 1958 Foreman was publicly claiming credit for the screenplay.
+By 1958, however, Foreman was publicly claiming credit for the screenplay.

 Foreman also worked on A Hatful of Rain (1957), for which he received no credit.
 It was directed by Zinnemann.

 Eventually a court ruled that the State Department could not take away someone's passport without a quasi-judicial hearing.
 In January 1956 Foreman's passport was reinstated and returned to him.
 In August 1956, Foreman gained approval to go to the United States and testify in executive session before the House Un-American Activities Committee, but he refused to become an informant.
 He invoked the Fifth Amendment to refuse to answer some questions.